Beautiful, sandy beaches are within easy reach of Stavanger.

 When most people think of Norway they picture vast fjords and towering mountain ranges, but there is also the less talked about sandy beaches.

 Only a short drive from Stavanger, massive rock boulders lie scattered in open fields.
 They have been left behind by mother nature as glaciers made their way towards the coast at the end of the last Ice Age.

 These flat open expanses in the Stavanger region are also home to another wonder, their famous sandy beaches.

 Ideal place for walking

-Upon first entering the beach, after a short one minute walk from the car park at Hellestø, you are greeted by the long stretch of golden sands and in the sea a few Kilometres out, the Lighthouse on Feistein Island is also visible.
+After a short one minute walk from the car park, you are greeted by a long stretch of golden sands.
+A few Kilometres out in the sea, the Lighthouse on Feistein Island is also visible.

-After Hellestø Strand, you then meander your way through the sand dunes.
-On this section of the walk you are given views of the old shipwrecks and most of them fairly close to shore.
-A friend tells me this part of the coastline was and is particularly dangerous, its shallow rock beds proving treacherous to many ships that have sailed these waters.
+After Hellestø Strand, you meander your way through sand dunes.
+On this section of the walk you are given views of the old shipwrecks, most of them fairly close to shore ready to be investigated.